 Postpartum Anxiety

-Postpartum anxiety is a serious type of postpartum depression that can affect many new mothers.
-Often, mothers with postpartum depression will report symptoms of anxiety.
-Postpartum anxiety is different from PPD, though they are often confused, interchanged and even experienced together.
+Postpartum anxiety is a mental health condition that can affect new mothers.
+Often, mothers with postpartum depression will report symptoms of severe anxiety.
+Postpartum anxiety is different from PPD, though they are often confused, interchanged, and experienced together.
+Find a Therapist Now

-It is believed that in up to 50 percent of cases, postpartum depression and postpartum anxiety will occur together.
+Research shows that in up to 50 percent of cases, postpartum depression and postpartum anxiety occur together.
 This demonstrates just how broad the symptoms of postpartum depression and anxiety are for many women after giving birth.

 Postpartum Anxiety Symptoms

 Not unlike anxiety faced at other points in life, postpartum anxiety creates telltale symptoms and signs in women.
-These symptoms manifest themselves physically, mentally and emotionally.
+These symptoms manifest physically, mentally, and emotionally.

 Here are the most common postpartum anxiety symptoms: